SaadAmer/Distance-Calculator/README.md

 ### Run Docker instance of Postgres Database
 Run the following command to run all three containers (backend, forntend and database)

+You will need Docker and Docker Compose to run this project

 ```bash
 docker compose up --build